AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/LookupService/FindByPath.md

 LookupService.FindByPath Method
 ===============================
-AutomationML 2.1 APILocates a CAEX object in the provided document using the specified CAEX - Path for identification.
+Locates a CAEX object in the provided document using the specified CAEX - Path for identification.
 If the path uses an alias reference and an [IExternalReferenceResolver][1] can be located, it is tried to resolve the external reference and to get the object from the external source.

   **Namespace:**  [Aml.Engine.Services][2]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)